How social distancing is taking hold in Switzerland

 Yes, although the general advice from public health authorities is to avoid it if possible, since travelling on buses and trains can prevent riders from keeping physical distance between each other.

 The Federal Office of Public Health is encouraging people to walk or bicycle to work instead.
 Trains and postal car services are being significantly reducedexternal link.
-Those over 65 and people showing flu-like symptoms must avoid public transport altogether.
+Those 65 or older and people showing flu-like symptoms must avoid public transport altogether.

 What's the point of social distancing?